 Hydrogenated foods made their debut nearly a century ago but the byproducts of that process have severely undermined human health; in particular the state of blood vessels and the nervous system.
 This explains the aversion of chiropractors and cardiac surgeons to trans fats.
 Medicine appears to be divided.

 Here's a bit of chemistry to start with; bear with me because it's not too difficult.

-Refining wheat by removing the fatty fraction and the bran, vitamins and protein has turned the staple of most people's diets into a high glycemic index food; it releases an insulin surge in the body causing the carbohydrate in flour to be stored as fat.
+Refining wheat by removing the fatty fraction and the bran, vitamins and protein has turned the staple of most people's diets into a high glycemic index food; it releases an insulin surge in the body causing the carbohydrate in white flour to be stored as fat.

 A sedentary lifestyle and stress too have been stirred into the health goulash; chronic illness has become the norm in western society.

 Organic compounds consist in the main of hydrogen and carbon atoms.